balt-dev/bytesized-gf/README.md

 ## v2.101
 - Properly defined supported subsets

+## v2.201
+- Adjust dotless i and comma for better readability

 # Acknowledgements

 The code for generating a vector image from a pixel graphic uses an algorithm created by _yellowafterlife_,